vaimo/composer-patches/README.md

 * COMPOSER_PATCHES_PREFER_OWNER - always use data directly from owner's composer.json rather than using the information stored in installed.json
 * COMPOSER_PATCHES_SKIP_CLEANUP - Will leave packages patched even when vaimo/composer-patches is removed.
-  By default, patched packages are re-installed to reset the patches.
+  By default, patched packages are re-installed to reset the patches (useful when creating immutable build artifacts without any unnecessary modules installed).

 ### Deprecated flag names